-5. Standards
+5. Standards - what you must not do

 The prevention, detection and reporting of bribery and other forms of corruption are the responsibility of all those working for us or under our control.
 All those to whom this policy applies are required to avoid any activity that might lead to, or suggest, a breach of this policy.